<em>Ixia</em>: planting, cultivation and care

 • Exposure full sun

-• Soil type free-draining, permeable, fertile
+• Soil type well-drained, permeable, fertile

 • Hardiness around -5 °C, sometimes down to –10 °C

-The name Ixia comes from Greek iksia, meaning “glue”, because the sap of this plant is sticky.
+The name Ixia comes from the Greek iksia, meaning “glue”, because the sap of this plant is sticky.
 In French it is also called Lis des blés; in English, African corn lily.

-Botanical plate depicting Ixia viridiflora
+Botanical plate showing Ixia viridiflora

-Ixia viridiflora: botanical illustration
+Ixia viridiflora: Botanical illustration

-Ixia flowering
+Ixia flowers

-Flowers of Ixia viridiflora (photo Jean-Michel Moullec), Ixia flexuosa (photo SAplants) and Ixia ‘Rose Emperor’
+Flowers of Ixia viridiflora (photo Jean-Michel Moullec), Ixia flexuosa (photo SAplants), and Ixia ‘Rose Emperor’

 After flowering, Ixia produces oval capsules that split into three parts to release small brown seeds.